coderhero/Reactive-News/README.md

 # Reactive-News
 ### Introduction
-This is a news application that provides users with latest breaking news and other categories includes Technology, Politics, Sports, economy and Real Estate.
+This is a news application that provides users with latest breaking news and other categories includes Technology, Politics, Sports, Economy and Real Estate.
 It consumes [News API](https://newsapi.org/docs) that indexes articles from over 30,000 worldwide sources.

 ### Features and Specs
 - User is able to search news from over 30,000 news sources
+- User can click on the news title and get redirected to the source website
 - some UI components are empowered by [Ant Design of React](https://github.com/ant-design/ant-design/)
 - User is able to Log in, Sign up, or Log out.
 ### Usage